psyomn/notes/languages/node/beginner-notes/beginner.markdown

 For example the expensive IO call in this case is the readFile part, which will be done asynchronously.
 Notice we are passing a parameter called `callback`.
-We do this to have a function called, when we are don with the body of this expensive `readFile` operation.
+We do this to have a function called, when we are done with the body of this expensive `readFile` operation.
 In this case we want to print the result.

 If you had not this organization, and you ran it without the callbacks, then the